perryrh0dan/passline/readme.md

 Visit the [contributing guidelines](https://github.com/perryrh0dan/passline/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.

+Come over to [Gitter](https://gitter.im/perryrh0danpassline/community?source=orgpage) or [Twitter](https://twitter.com/perryrh0dan1) to share your thoughts on the project.

 ## Highlights

 - Multiple storage modules (local, firestore)